club-40/odin-pantry/.github/CONTRIBUTING.md

-# DRAFT Contributing Guidelines
+<h1 align="center">Contributing Guidelines</h1>

-Thank you for considering a contribution to the [club-40](https://github.com/club-40) group project!
+Thank you for considering contributing to the [club-40's](https://github.com/club-40) Odin Pantry!

-## Table of Contents
+We hope you feel welcome as you begin contributing to this project.

+<h2 align="center">Table of Contents</h2>

 - [Got a Question?](#got-a-question)
 - [Found a Bug?](#found-a-bug)